Backpack Buddies Program for the Jasper County School District (JCSD)

 Holiday Giving Program

-Through this program, AEC has provided holiday gifts and toys for more than 200 children every Christmas holiday since 2011.
-This all-volunteer managed program solicits and transports toys from donors throughout the state of South Carolina so that the children of Jasper County will receive much deserved treats and gifts.
+Since 2011, AEC has provided gifts and toys for more than 275 children every Christmas holiday.
+This all-volunteer managed program solicits and transports items from donors throughout the State of South Carolina so that the children of Jasper County will receive much deserved toys and gifts.

 Back to School Uniform Program

-This program provides 400 sets of school uniforms each fall to Jasper County’s low-income students to help ensure an easy transition into a new school year.
+During the 2019-2020 school year, this program provided 400 sets of school uniforms each fall to Jasper County’s low-income students to help ensure an easier transition into a new school year.
 All uniforms are donated throughout the region by generous individuals, faith-based groups, and area non-profits.
+High school students from AEC’s Summer Youth Work Program have also donated part of their wages back to purchase uniforms for the younger children in Jasper County.

 All of these programs can use volunteers (with the exception of the Nursing Assistance Programs).
-Contact us to volunteer!
+Contact AEC to volunteer!